 Shih Tzu Care

 The Shih Tzu's coat grows continuously.
-Many owners choose to keep the hair trimmed short, making it appears somewhat curly and fluffy.
+Many owners choose to keep the hair trimmed short, making it appear somewhat curly and fluffy.
 Others prefer to keep the coat long and luxurious.
 Because of this coat type, routine grooming is an absolute necessity.
 The Shih Tzu should be brushed once or twice per week (up to once daily if the coat is kept long).
 Haircuts may be necessary every several weeks.
 When the facial hair isn't trimmed, it can irritate the eyes.
 This is why you may see Shih Tzus adorned with a topknot or a bow.

 The Shih Tzu is called a hypoallergenic dog breed due to their low shedding pattern.
 The loose hairs are more likely to be retained in the coat rather than the air.
 However, be aware that the allergens remain in dander and saliva, so there will still be some present in the environment around the dog.
 If you're sensitive, it's wise to spend time with a Shih Tzu to see if this breed provokes your allergies before adopting one.

 The Shih Tzu has a moderate energy level and needs routine exercise.
 Daily walks and fun activities like games can help keep your Shih Tzu mentally and physically stimulated.
 They adapt very well to apartment living as long as you give them time for active play.
 They do not do well in the heat due to their flat faces and can get heat exhaustion, so be extra mindful in hot weather.

 Common Health Problems